-Masa Hosomizu, CFA, has primary day-to-day responsibility for the Fund's portfolio since June 2019.
-Mr. Hosomizu is a Partner and Portfolio Manager of the Adviser and has been part of the Adviser's investment team since 2013.
+Masa Hosomizu, CFA, and Jim Plumb are primarily responsible for the day-to-day management of the Fund's portfolio.
+Mr. Hosomizu is Partner and Portfolio Manager of the Adviser, and he has served as portfolio manager of the Fund since 2019.
+Mr. Plumb is a Portfolio Manager of the Adviser and has served as portfolio manager of the Fund since May 2022.

 You may purchase or redeem Fund shares on any day that the Fund is open for business by sending a written request by mail (RMB Investors Trust, c/o BNY Mellon Asset Servicing, P.O.
-Box 9781, Providence, Rhode Island

-02940-9781), by telephone (BNY Mellon Asset Servicing, 1-800-462-2392), or through certain financial intermediaries.
+Box 9781, Providence, Rhode Island 02940-9781), by telephone (BNY Mellon Asset Servicing, 1-800-462-2392), or through certain financial intermediaries.